iffyaiyan/airbnb-Seatle/README.md

 <a name="Installation"></a>
 # Installation

 You need Anaconda distribution of python 3.* version.
-No additional libraries are required for this project.
+No additional libraries are required for this project because Anaconda has all the required libraries.

 <a name="Motivation"></a>
 # Motivation

-This project is part of Data Scientist Nanodegree Program from Udacity.
+This project is the First Project of Data Scientist Nanodegree Program from Udacity.
 The goal is to implement the CRISP-DM (Cross-Industry Standard Process for DATA Mining).
-For this Project I choose the Seattle Airbnb dataset to get some useful insights.
-Following are the 3 questions I looked in this dataset.
+For this Project I have choosen the Seattle Airbnb dataset to get some useful insights.
+Following are the 3 questions I have looked in this dataset.

 1. Analysis of room types, their percentages & price ranges.
 2. Analysis of month wise room availably and corresponding prices ranges to answer what time is best to visit Seattle.